replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 ## Mapping Field Values

-Let's take some of the field values and map them to the ui!
+Now that we've gotten the Wordpress chart running with the default configuration, we'll take some of the helm chart values and make them user-configurable in App Manager.

 We are going to make two changes:
 * Map the `wordpressBlogName` field in the Values.yaml file to a UI field.